 ISTJ stands for Introversion, Sensing, Thinking and Judging.
-These are the four preferences that define the ISTJ personality traits in the Myers-Briggs Type Indicator.
+These are the four preferences that define the ISTJ type traits in the 16 personalities theory.
 Once you understand how they see the world, it will be easier to relate to and truly appreciate The Archivist type, who usually is introverted and reserved.
 Therefore, moving forward, we will discuss preferences and their influence on the ISTJ profile in detail.

 The 8 preferences are paired into opposite tendencies, as follows:

 - Extraversion vs Introversion – Defines the way people focus their energy and from where they derive it – outwards or inwards.

 - Sensing vs Intuition — Defines how people receive and process new information – via the 5 senses or in a more abstract way.

 - Thinking vs Feeling — Describes the thought process behind making decisions – do people use logic or feelings?

 - Judging vs Perceiving — How do people interact with the world around them?
 Do they enjoy a more structured approach or are they happy with a more flexible approach?